-Experienced attorneys at Darwish Law will ensure you have the best legal representation in the court system to counter the alleged marijuana-related charge you are up against for the best possible outcome.
+Experienced attorneys at Darwish Law will ensure that you have the best legal representation in court to counter the alleged marijuana-related charge you are up against.
 The issue of marijuana, also commonly known as pot, cannabis, or weed, is controversial, and many people end up behind bars because they are not aware of what is lawful and what is not.

-This article will enlighten you on various marijuana laws to help you understand your rights if you’re under arrest for any marijuana-related offense in Santa Ana, CA.
+This article will enlighten you on various marijuana laws to help you understand your rights if you are under arrest for any marijuana-related offense in Santa Ana, CA.

 Marijuana Laws at a Glance

 Initially, marijuana was legal for medical use only following the legalization of medical marijuana in 1996 under the Compassionate Use Act.
-However, following Proposition 47 (Prop 47) enactment in 2016, people can now legally cultivate and possess specific amounts of non-medical marijuana for recreational use under particular conditions.
+However, following the enactment of Proposition 47 (Prop 47) in 2016, people can now legally cultivate and possess specific amounts of non-medical marijuana for recreational use under particular conditions.

 According to Prop 47, if you are 21 years and above, you can legally possess, purchase or consume a maximum of 28.5 grams of dried cannabis or up to 8 grams of concentrated cannabis.
 Under this statute, it is also lawful to grow a maximum of six marijuana plants.
 However, you have to do it in an establishment legally licensed for marijuana use or in your private premises.

 That means if you are a tenant, you must have consent from your landlord to smoke or grow any marijuana plants in your apartment.